emilianog4/emilianog4/README.md

-### Hi there 👋 I'm Emiliano Gutierrez a Full Stack Developer from Argentina
+### Hi there 👋 I'm Emiliano Gutierrez a Data Scientist Jr. from Argentina

-- 🌱 I’m currently learning React (and to speak English).
+- 🌱 I’m currently learning Python for Data Science (and to speak English).
-- 💬 Ask me about HTML, CSS and JavaScript.
+- 💬 Ask me about HTML, CSS and JavaScript, Python, MySQL.
 - 📫 How to reach me: emiliano.gutierrez4@gmail.com.
-- ⚡ Fun fact: I'm a Math teacher too.
+- ⚡ I'm a Math teacher too.

 <!--
 **emilianog4/emilianog4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.